-In a world that is always “switched on” and experiencing major changes, it’s no surprise that compromised sleep and insomnia becoming more prevalent.
-A full 8 hours of sleep is seen as a luxury - and yet it is the essence of our wellbeing.
+In a world that is always switched on and experiencing major changes, it’s no surprise that compromised sleep and insomnia are becoming more prevalent.
+A full 8 hours of sleep is seen as a luxury - and yet as something we spend a third of our lives doing it is thought to be the essence of our wellbeing.

 Good sleep improves our productivity, mood, mental health, cognitive performance and also boosts our immune system – which is very important during this time where we need to be in good health and take care of ourselves.
 Allowing your body to have the right amount of rest is essential, but why is that so hard?

 Well, it can feel close to impossible when whirling thoughts are plaguing your brain, as one of the main causes of insomnia and sleep issues relate to the stress and anxiety we experience in our day-to-day lives.

 However, it can also be a result of chronic pain, the medications we take, caffeine and poor diet, external environmental factors such as the bright light from our mobile or laptop devices, loud noises like traffic and snoring partners... the list is endless.